 Tips for a Successful Gluten Free Diet with Psoriasis

 I like to dine out.
-I not only love food, but I enjoy the social time that comes with eating at a restaurant.
+I not only love food, but I also enjoy the social time that comes with eating at a restaurant.
 I knew changing my diet would affect my ability to eat out significantly, but there are ways to still dine out and enjoy yourself safely.
 There are many restaurants that cater to those with gluten intolerance.
 To my surprise, there are a lot of restaurants in my area with gluten-free options.
 I went to Blue Moon Pizza and had a gluten-free pizza, and restaurants such as Yeah!
 Burger or Smash Burger also have gluten-free burger options.

-The one I currently use is “Find me GF.”
-I can search for restaurants in my area with gluten free options.
-The app also provides articles on the latest news surrounding the gluten-free community.
+The one I currently use is Find Me Gluten Free.
+I can search for restaurants in my area with gluten-free options with ease using the app.
+It also provides articles on the latest news in the gluten-free community.

-The Downfall: Unfortunately when you go out to eat you do have to consider gluten cross-contamination.
+Unfortunately, when you go out to eat you do have to consider gluten cross-contamination.
 This is when your food is prepared on the same surfaces or with the same tools as foods with gluten.
-Cross contamination does affect your food in a harmful way, and it may feel like a hassle to request special service (asking the food preparer to change gloves and to use different cooking utensils for your food.)
-Also, designated gluten-free foods such as pizza or burgers will ALWAYS cost you more.
+Cross contamination does affect your food in a harmful way, and it may feel like a hassle to request special service (asking the food preparer to change gloves and to use different cooking utensils for your food, for instance) but your health is worth it.

 Oats unless the oats are certified gluten-free